whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/04-digital-painting/04-05-digital-painting-ideation-sketches-assignment.md

 ---
 title: 04.05 Digital Painting Assignment
 date: 2025-09-18T09:00:00Z
-lastmod: 2025-09-18T11:48:27
+lastmod: 2025-09-18T13:36:35
 ---

 ## Assignment Deliverables

 1. Ideation sketches of minimum 5 thumbnails and 2 revised sketches `png` or `jpg` or `pdf`
-   - Label files YYYYMMDD Lastname Firstname Atmospheric Perspective Ideation Sketches 01
+   - Label files YYYYMMDD Lastname Firstname Digital Painting Ideation Sketches 01
-2. Minimum of 5 collected original image sources `png` or `jpg`
-   - Label files YYYYMMDD Lastname Firstname (image description)

 _Note: You can archive or compress all of the files into a `.zip` archive file for easy assignment uploading.
 Make sure to double check that all of the required files are in the zip archive._